This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Most Popular Vintage Kenmore Models

-If you’re a vintage sewing machine enthusiast, you’ll want to learn about the most popular Kenmore models from the past.
+If you’re a sewing enthusiast or vintage machine collector, you’ll want to know about Kenmore’s most iconic models that shaped home sewing for decades.

 Kenmore 117